Scoliodon – Dogfish, Classification, and Characteristics

 Systemic Position of Scoliodon

 The common Indian genus is S sorrakowah “Black Shark” – Dog Fishes.
-These are marine and found in all open seas.
+These are marine and found on all open seas.

-- The body of Scoliodon is elongated, spindle-shaped, body tapered at ends, making it a very fast swimmer.
+The body of Scoliodon is elongated, spindle-shaped, body tapered at the end, making it a very fast swimmer.

 - The trunk and tail are laterally compressed, and the head region is dorsoventrally compressed.